top of page

 Section 80TTA: Deduction on Savings Account Interest

-Income from savings account interest can be deductible up to Rs 10,000 under Section 80TTA of the Income Tax Act, 1961.
+Income from savings account interest can be deductible up to INR 10,000 under Section 80TTA of the Income Tax Act, 1961.
 Individuals and HUFs come under the eligibility criteria for this exemption.
-The full amount of bank interest income is deductible if it is less than Rs 10,000.
+The full amount of bank interest income is deductible if it is less than INR 10,000.

 Certain organisations need you to sign a bond or contract committing you to work for them for a predetermined amount of time.
 The company may be able to recoup your notice pay and/or your original joining bonus if you decide to leave before this time frame is over.
 The following examples show the tax treatment of these components:

-Joining Bonus: In the same instance, say that upon joining, Mr. X was given a Rs.
-100,000 joining bonus by Organisation 1.
+In the same instance, say that upon joining, Mr. X was given an INR 100,000 joining bonus by Organisation 1.
 He is required to return the joining bonus when he leaves the company because he hasn't finished the agreement period.
 Let's assume that he requests that his new employer reimburse his joining bonus and that firm does so.
-Mr. X. needs to verify Form 16 provided by both organisations in this instance.
+Mr. X. needs to verify Form 16 provided by both organizations in this instance.
 If Organisation 1 has additionally included the joining bonus in Form 16, Mr. X will not be eligible to get a TDS refund from the income tax division.
 The TDS in this instance is a dead loss that cannot be modified in the ITR or recovered.

 Employer-Provided Health Club Facility

-Employees who receive a health club facility from their company on a par with other employees are not entitled to taxation on the facility as a perquisite.
+Employees who receive a health club facility from their company on a par with other employees are not entitled to taxation on the facility as a prerequisite.

 Employer-Provided Cab for Transport